mathiasverraes/15yearsddd/manuscript/Scott-Millett/essay.md

 # Distilling DDD into first principles

-* My personal context, introduction and experience of DDD in my domains, my DDD journey
+* My personal context, my journy, introduction and experience of DDD
 * Why I am not a jedi master - I only know the domains I know
 * First principle - DDD - Drive all design decisions based on the rule “will this help achieve the goal?”

 ## The fundamental concepts of DDD

 > Domain-driven design is both a way of thinking and a set of priorities, aimed at accelerating software projects that have to deal with complicated domains.
 Eric Evans, Domain-Driven Design (2003)

+Before I talk about my takeaways from DDD over the past 13 years I want to quickly recap on the fundamental concepts of Domain-Driven Design as it is often misunderstood when in my opinion it is deceptively simple.

 ### Distill the Problem Domain to Reveal What Is Important